Randy Moss: 2004 season

 Moss started the season strong catching eight touchdowns in his first five games of the season, a 4–1 stretch for the Vikings.
 However, he sustained a hamstring injury to his right leg against the New Orleans Saints in Week 6 that hampered him for the next five weeks.
 He played in Week 7 against the Tennessee Titans, but had no receptions in a game for the first time in his career.
 He also played the following week against the New York Giants, but again recorded no receptions and was used mainly as a decoy.
 The injury eventually sidelined him for three straight weeks.
 He returned to the lineup in Week 12 with a touchdown catch against the Jacksonville Jaguars.
 He closed out the regular season with consecutive games going over the 100-yard mark with a touchdown in Weeks 14 and 15 against the Seattle Seahawks and Detroit Lions.

 Even though he finished the season with 13 touchdowns in 13 games, he posted career lows in receptions (49) and receiving yards (767).
 2004 was the first season in his career that he failed to reach the 1,000-yard mark.

-On January 9, 2005, the Minnesota Vikings played division rival Green Bay Packers in an NFC Wild Card Round.
+On January 9, 2005, the Minnesota Vikings played division rival Green Bay Packers in an NFC Wild Card Round game.
 Moss finished the game with four catches for 70 yards and two touchdowns in the 31–17 win.
 After the second score, Moss trotted to the end zone goalpost and feigned pulling down his pants to moon the Green Bay fans.
-NFL on Fox announcer Joe Buck called it a "disgusting act.”
+NFL on Fox announcer Joe Buck called it a "disgusting act."
 Moss was fined $10,000 for his actions.
 Though the Vikings would win the game, they would lose in the next round of the playoffs to the Philadelphia Eagles, and Moss was traded at the end of the season.